decretist/Dissertation/Chapter2/chapter2.md

 csl: ../csl/chicago-fullnote-bibliography.csl
 reference-section-title: Bibliography
 title: Chapter 2
-abstract: |
-  The second order of business is to discuss Winroth's findings and explain that you will concentrate on what he proposed was the first recension.
-I think the explanation for this focus is that the discovery of the first recension opens up questions about how the second recension developed.
-The conjecture that the first recension had one author—as W surmises—and that the second might have had several is natural.
-You want to explore the question of whether the first Gratian was in fact one person.
-Having done that, one could then move on to study the nature of W's Gratian 2.
 ---
 ## Presentation

 Having considered how Gratian sourced and *collected* his materials -- the question of what canons are and where Gratian got them -- we now turn to the question of how Gratian *presented* and *organized* the canons he had collected.
 Here, it is important to distinguish between *presentation*, the small-grain or micro structure of the *Decretum*, and *organization*, the large-grain or macro structure of the *Decretum*.
 Taking a bottom-up approach, we will first turn to the presentation or small-grain structure.

-It is necessary to be aware of the fact that when we discuss canons in the specific context of Gratian's *Decretum*, we are using a subtly different definition of the term than we used when discussing the textual building blocks of the canonical tradition.
+**It is necessary to be aware of the fact that when we discuss canons in the specific context of Gratian's *Decretum*, we are using a subtly different definition of the term than we used when discussing the textual building blocks of the canonical tradition.**

 The organization of the Decretum is very regular (so structurally regular, in fact, that an electronic version of the text can be cleanly taken apart using a recursive descent parser), and should be thought of as a sequence of hierarchically nested containers.
 The canon is the atomic container from which the immediately higher-order containers (distinctions and questions) in the Decretum are organized.
 [We will unpack the canon container into rubric, inscription, one or more texts, and *dictum* *post*.]

-A canon is usually, though not always, introduced by a rubric, which is a very short summary of what the canon is about.
+A canon is often, though not always, introduced by a rubric, which is a very short summary of what the canon is about.
 In 398 cases (wrong number), the rubric just says "*de eodem*", which means "about the same thing" (as the canon before).
 Most canons have an